ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/dev/adapterpublish.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: I0FIhrW7GjK+oU9/a+Snt1/LZjxE7xtbGDLoF8Lr2VE=
+hash: iLFFwmHGGEvoX1jzWG4/Zs7xSpudVBvxMEzm9P5Qcps=
 ---
 # Publish an adapter
 Before thinking about publishing an adapter, it should be offered for testing in [Forum test thread](https://forum.iobroker.net/category/91/tester).
-If the tests are successful and the adapter runs stably, it should initially be included in the latest repository.
+If the tests are successful and the adapter is stable, it should initially be included in the latest repository.

 If the adapter runs stable on a certain version number, it can be transferred to the stable repository.
 This requires the developer's own assessment in conjunction with the user feedback.

 *** Further current requirements can be found here: *** https://github.com/ioBroker/ioBroker.repositories/blob/master/README.md

 ## Latest Repository Requirements
-0.Use [https://adapter-check.iobroker.in/[(https://adapter-check.iobroker.in/) to test adapter repo.
+0.Use [https://adapter-check.iobroker.in/[(https://adapter-check.iobroker.in/) to test the adapter repo.

 1. The adapter's github repository should have a capital B in ioBroker, while it must be lowercase in the package.json, since `` npm '' does not allow capital letters.